Allen Choi

 My Community

-Close ones to me, such as parents and friends, have been victims of such discrimination.
-Their experiences drive my commitment.
+Close ones to me, including parents and friends, have been victims of such discrimination.

 Seeing Resilience